Blondy Nna Noukeu: Early and personal life

-Noukeu was born in Douala and grew up in Belgium.
+Noukeu was born in Douala, Cameroon, and grew up in Belgium and France.
+Noukeu holds both Belgian and French citizenship.
 He is the son of former professional footballer Patrice Noukeu and his mother was a handball player.

 Club career

+Stoke City

 Noukeu played youth football for Royal Excel Mouscron from under-8 to under-10 level and returned to their academy aged 13.
 In July 2019, he signed for English side Stoke City, initially joining their under-23 team.
 In February 2021, he signed a longer-term contract with the club.
 He joined Crawley Town on a season-long loan on 16 July 2021.
 He made his professional debut on 10 August 2021 in a EFL Cup match against Gillingham.
 He was recalled by Stoke on 1 January 2022 after making three cup appearances for Crawley.

 On 24 September 2022, Noukeu joined Southend United on loan until January 2023, later extended by a further month to the end of February 2023.
 He was recalled by Stoke in March 2023.
+He was released by Stoke at the end of the 2023–24 season.

+Sunderland

+Following a successful trial, Noukeu signed a two-year contract with Sunderland on 2 August 2024.